Skip to content

 void UART0_WriteChar(char c) {

-// Write the character to the Data Register to transmit
+UART0->DR = c; // Write character to Data Register

 }